kylemarx86/comics_price_guide/README.md

 - **Regex**

 ## Known Issues
+- Characters are searched by the real name of their most famous iteration.
+For instance Spider-Man will be searching for Peter Parker not Miles Morales.
+- For the same reason a character whose real identity showed up prior to their character receiving a secret identity will have their earlier debut (not necessarily their most famous debut) returned.
 - Some characters with multiple debuts do not have all of these debuts appear (See Scorpion) while others do (See Falcon).
+This is due to the formatting
 - Some return values from wikia lead to disambiguation pages that need to be traversed breaking the program (See Chameleon or Betty Brant).
+- Some debut comics are returned without volume numbers which seem to be important to making further calls (See Hobgoblin or Chameleon).